 Antiepileptic drugs like gabapentin are commonly used for treating neuropathic pain, usually defined as pain due to damage to nerves.
 This would include postherpetic neuralgia (persistent pain experienced in an area previously affected by shingles), painful complications of diabetes, nerve injury pain, phantom limb pain, fibromyalgia and trigeminal neuralgia.
 This type of pain can be severe and long‐lasting, is associated with lack of sleep, fatigue, and depression, and a reduced quality of life.
 Continue reading

 The Fibromyalgia Conference and Pamper Weekend in April on the south coast was another great success inspite of cancellations by the Americans.
 Described as a ‘coalition’ conference many Group Leaders played a major part in collecting stage payments at group meetings over several months, to enable delegates to come to conference.
 Without the support of those Leaders, many living on benefits would have been unable to come.
 Others found their local Rotary Club willing to help fund their visit to the conference.
+So many people pulled together to make it happen and during the ‘fond farewell’ it was clear that they all enjoyed themselves.
 Continue reading